-American Dental Association Ransomware Attack is an Imminent Threat for Small Dental Offices
+American Dental Association (ADA) Ransomware Attack is an Imminent Threat for Small Dental Offices

-The American Dental Association was a victim of a Ransomware attack this weekend, with a new hacker group called Black Basta claiming responsibility for the attack.
+The American Dental Association was a victim of a Ransomware attack this weekend.
+A new hacker group called Black Basta claimed responsibility for the attack.
 The ADA initially posted on their website that they were experiencing technical difficulties but have since emailed members to loop them in about becoming a victim of a Cyber Attack.
-The attack interrupted their chat, email, telephones and several other online services, forcing the ADA to take their systems offline.
+The attack interrupted the ADA’s chat, email, telephones and several other online services, forcing them to take their systems offline.

 Black Basta reportedly hijacked data which includes employee W-2’s and ADA Membership information.
 They claim to have released approximately 30% of the data so far.

-It is probable that Black Basta intentionally besieged the ADA to get a list of members such as you.
-With this list, they can launch smaller, targeted attacks on under-protected offices, such as those with in-house IT or with a ‘tech savvy’ dentist (or someone in another role, such as a lab tech, hygienist, etc) trying to manage the IT and networks.
+It is probable that Black Basta intentionally besieged the ADA to get a list of private, individual dential professionals.
+With this list, they can launch smaller, more targeted attacks on under-protected offices, such as those with in-house IT or with a ‘tech savvy’ team member (such as a lab tech, hygienist, or a dentist) trying to manage the IT and networks.

 In addition to this ransomware attack, ADA members should expect a series of Phishing attacks in their email inboxes (possibly from a spoofed address), in an attempt to gain login information.
-Once the hackers have this, it is an easy and small step to gain access to company network, releasing another set of Ransomware.
+Once the hackers have login credentials, it is an easy, small step to gain access to company network, releasing another set of Ransomware.

-The common fallacy that a small office is not a target in these ransomwares attacks is not only wrong, it’s dangerous.
-This is especially concerning because most small dental offices do not have adequate resources dedicated to their cyber security, such as choosing network admins or an IT company over an in-house or one-man support.
+The common misconception that a small office is an unlikely target in these ransomware attacks is not only wrong, it’s dangerous.
+This is especially concerning because most small dental offices do not have adequate resources dedicated to their cyber security.
+Protections such as selecting a network admin or engaging a professional IT company over in-house or one-man support can significantly boost security.